robertozanchi/linux-server-setup/README.md

 This section outlines the different stages of installation.
-Its two parts are 'Basic Setup and Deployment of Web App', which presents how the project meets the basic project requirements, and 'Additional Functionalities', which describes the steps taken to exceed minimum requirements.
+Its two parts are 'Basic Setup and Deployment of Web App', which presents how the project meets the basic project requirements, and 'Additional Functionalities', which describes the steps taken to exceed minimum specifications.
 Links to third-party resources used are also included.

 #### Basic Setup and Deployment of Web App